Snoring & Sleep Apnea Treatments in Rockwall, Forney & Wylie

 - Functional Endoscopic Sinus Surgery – if chronic sinusitis or structural abnormalities in the nose are impacting breathing during sleep

 - Pillar Procedure – if the soft palate tissue requires stiffening to reduce snoring and prevent airway obstruction

-Lakeside Allergy ENT is home to three board-certified otolaryngologists who specialize in diagnosis and treatment of all ear, nose and throat related disorders, including chronic snoring and sleep apnea.
+Lakeside Allergy ENT is home to three board-certified otolaryngologists and sleep specialists who specialize in diagnosis and treatment of all ear, nose, and throat related disorders, including chronic snoring and sleep apnea.
 Snoring and sleep apnea treatment requires expert care.
 If you have any of the symptoms of a sleep disorder, call our office at 972-771-5443 or get started by requesting an appointment using the form on this page.